 We wish him success and hope that the American people will take the judgment of fourteen men and women who have sat listening for thirty-one days to the evidence that Roscoe Arbuckle is entirely innocent and free from all blame.

 April 15, 1922– Senator John B. Kendrick pushes for an investigation into recent favorable leases of government lands to oil companies.
 After two years, a revelation of bribery would be uncovered and the Teapot Dome Scandal would widely be considered one of the largest and most corrupt acts in the American government until the Watergate Scandal in the the 1970s.

-April 18, 1922 – Will Hays forbids Roscoe Arbuckle from ever working in Hollywood again; although he’d lift the ban in December, the damage was done.
-Arbuckle’s films were banned across the country and he was forced to work as a director under a pseudonym to eke out a living for the rest of his life.
+April 18, 1922 – Will Hays forbids Roscoe Arbuckle from ever working in Hollywood again.
+Though he would quietly lift the ban in December, the damage was done.
+Arbuckle’s films were shut out of theaters across the country, and he was forced to work as a director under a pseudonym to eke out a living for the rest of his life.

 May 1922 – The Sins of Hollywood is published by an anonymous author.
 Featuring chapters such as “Strip Poker and Paddle Parties” and “Sodom Outdone”, the sensationalist screed assures the audience that 80% of the motion picture industry is respectable, while the remaining 20% participate in gold digging, drug addiction, incest, rape, murder, et al. You can read the full text at Archive.org.
 The book promises in its statement of purpose:

 Unfaithful and cruelly indifferent to the worship of the youth of the land, [movie stars] have led or are leading such lives as may, any day, precipitate yet another nation-wide scandal and again shatter the ideals, the dreams, the castles, the faith of our boys and girls!

 It is for these reasons that the SINS OF HOLLYWOOD are given to the public–